KaviD-115/Balatro-Jokers-Plus/README.md

 Cost: $5

-"1 in 5 chance for each played 7 to create a Negative "The High Priestess" card when scored"
+"1 in 7 chance for each played 7 to create a Black Hole when scored"

 -----